-Research Paper Rules-Digital Event
+Research Paper Rules-Virtual Event

 You must submit your entry no later than one week before the contest.
 Websites will be updated each year to reflect the submission due dates.
 Instructions for uploading the entry will be published on the contest website and/or distributed to teachers each year.
 Specific instructions for labeling the entries with name(s), school, event, and title(s) (if appropriate) are included in the individual event rules.